Behlil/Leveinshtein-Distance/README.md

 4. After all characters have been processed, `d[n][m]` will hold the Levenshtein distance between the two strings.

-Please note that this algorithm assumes that the strings are indexed from `1` to `n` or `m`.
-In most programming languages, strings are indexed from `0`, so you may need to adjust the indices accordingly.

 ## Implementation Details
 The implementation is done in C++ for efficiency and performance.
 It uses dynamic programming to solve the problem in O(nm) time where n and m are the lengths of the two input strings.